Abraham Ibn Daud

 If Ibn Daud can be regarded as the pioneer of medieval Jewish Aristotelianism, the question arises whether Maimonides, who, through his Guide and his prestige turned it into the dominant current in medieval Jewish rationalism, was familiar with the thought of his predecessor.
 Husik goes as far as to state: “we feel tempted to say that if not for Ibn Daud there would have been no Maimonides” (Husik 2002: 198).
 However, Maimonides makes no explicit mention of Ibn Daud in any of his works.
 Yet he seems to allude to him in Guide I.71, when he refers to one of the earlier Jewish Andalusian thinkers whose doctrine is approximately the same as that of his own book, a description that fits Ibn Daud far better than any other of Maimonides' Jewish predecessors.
 In spite of the absence of a specific mention of Ibn Daud, it is highly probable that Maimonides was familiar with Ibn Daud's work, as the large number of similarities between the two works suggests.
 To a large extent, these points of overlap are due to their authors' common use of theories from Islamic sources, such as the demonstrations for the existence of God.
 Other parallels, however, cannot be attributed to these sources, such as parallels in Biblical exegesis, in particular verses that relate to the doctrine of angels, their interpretation of the term elohim and of the terms tselem and demut in Gen. 1:26.

-Recent research suggests that Ibn Daud's thought has had more impact on late medieval philosophy than was previously assumed.
+Recent research suggests that Ibn Daud's thought has had more impact on post-Maimonidian medieval Jewish philosophy than was previously assumed.
 M. Zonta has argued that the renewed interest in ER in the second half of the fourteenth century, as evidenced by the production of two Hebrew translations, had to do with the emergence of a ‘Jewish Avicennism’ during that period (Zonta 2002).
 Marginal glosses in several manuscripts of ER reveal that the text was actually studied, perhaps even by a group of students.
-Hasdai Crescas' student Josef Albo seems to have drawn on Ibn Daud's views (Ehrlich 2010).
+Hasdai Crescas mentions Ibn Daud together with Ibn Sina and al-Ghazali as an important pre-Maimonidean author (Or ha-Shem, Introduction to Book I).
+Crescas's student Josef Albo seems to have drawn on Ibn Daud's views (Ehrlich 2010).
+Y. Essudri has established that also R. Ephraim al-Naqawah of Tlemcen (first half of the 15th century) quoted from ER, whereas a late 15th century manuscript contains a commentary on it that was perhaps intended for teaching-purposes.

 Abraham ibn Daud's importance lies in the fact that he was the first to present a coherent systematic interpretation of Judaism in light of the new challenge, namely Muslim Aristotelianism.
 The sustained use of Aristotelian doctrines and logical reasoning clearly distinguishes ER from the writings of earlier Jewish philosophers.
 Moreover, the manner in which he incorporates his Muslim (and to a lesser extent) Jewish sources in a carefully structured system in order to solve a religious problem is noteworthy.
 His thought develops along the following lines: substance—form – motion and transition from potentiality into actuality—soul – God—intelligences—prophet—freedom of the will—correspondence between correct knowledge and correct conduct—perfection.